NoBrainerORM/nobrainer.io/docs/indexes.md

 bit dangerous, so we want to provide some sort of confirmations in the future.
 By default, NoBrainer waits for the index creation, you may pass `:wait => false` to `update_indexes` to skip the wait.

+## Aliases

+An alias can be specified on a given index as such:

+{% highlight ruby %}
+index :email, :as => :e
+{% endhighlight %}

+NoBrainer will translate all the references to that index when compiling queries and reading models back from the database.

+The only place you need to be careful is when using RQL, including passing RQL lambda.
+NoBrainer does not translate aliases with user provided RQL code.

 ## Reflection